guardian/testing-asg-rolling-update/observations/healthy-to-healthy-fully-scaled.md

 ## Potential Mitigations

-See the potential mitigations described in the partially-scaled scenario [TODO: add link once merged], which also apply here.
+See the [potential mitigations described in the partially-scaled scenario](healthy-to-healthy-partially-scaled.md#potential-mitigations), which also apply here.